Awareness of potential hazards can help prevent injury, illness

 Compared to jobs in such famously dangerous fields as construction, transportation and mining, office work might seem safe.
 Don't let that make you complacent.

 Desk jobs, too, can pose dangers to your health.
-Rush family medicine physician Gabriela Baeza, MD, recently discussed some of the most common hazards — and how to avoid them.
+Rush primary care physician Patricia Graham, MD, recently discussed some of the most common hazards — and how to avoid them.

 A growing body of research suggests that simply sitting too much can endanger your health — regardless of whether you get the recommended 30 minutes of exercise at least five days a week.